+I’m very big on marking memories and celebrating with my family in lieu of going overboard on gifts.
 This would be a great tradition to start with your own family or friends, and it can also be a great way to have a variety of cookies without the expense of baking everything yourself.

 Really, you can invite anyone!
 Think about if there is a group of people you want to see every year, or even just this year!
 Who do you not already get a chance to celebrate with?

-My friend started her party as a way to get to know the people in her neighborhood, but it has since evolved to be the neighbors who keep coming back and and some other new friends.
+My friend started her party as a way to get to know the people in her neighborhood, but it has since evolved to be the neighbors who keep coming back, and some other new friends.
 I have heard of parties that limit it to a certain number of guests (in order to have perfect cookie math), but my friend and I always subscribe to the “more, the merrier” theory! *Do keep in mind that you have to invite more than you plan to host, not everyone will be able to come!

 Because my friend’s party has become an annual tradition, she actually sends out a save the date card (sometimes on paper, sometimes by email) around October and then sends the real invites about 2 weeks prior to the party.
-I love this system because it’s important to me to block out the party on my calendar!
+I love this system because it’s important for me to block out the party on my calendar!

 You can be very creative or make things very easy here!
-My friend asks everyone to bring 4 dozen cookies (preferably of 1 kind) but otherwise the sky’s the limit!
+My friend asks everyone to bring 4 dozen cookies (preferably of 1 kind) but otherwise, the sky’s the limit!
 You could make rules about how homemade or Christmas-y they have to be, but sometimes it’s just more fun to see what everyone will choose to bring.
 Having laid-back cookie requirements also makes it easier for non-bakers and busy parents or workers to still feel like they can participate.

 There are a few schools of thought about this.
 One way to do it is to ask people to prepackage their cookies into so many smaller packages that can be redistributed.
 Honestly, that’s very pretty but way more work for the guests and you have to kind of guess at the right amount!